@superutils/promise

 An extended Promise implementation, named PromisE, that provides additional features and utilities for easier asynchronous flow control in JavaScript and TypeScript applications.

-This package offers a drop-in replacement for the native Promise that includes status tracking (.pending, .resolved, .rejected) and a suite of powerful static methods for common asynchronous patterns like deferred execution, throttling, and cancellable fetches.
+This package offers a drop-in replacement for the native Promise that includes status tracking (.pending, .resolved, .rejected) and a suite of practical static methods for common asynchronous patterns like deferred execution, throttling, auto-retry and timeout.

 Table of Contents